Fransebas/sssh_distribution/README.md

 The client currently only supports Unix-like systems and Windows 10 (<= 1809), it has been tested in macos (10.14.6), Ubuntu (16), Windows (latest version on 3/14/2020).
 Any compatibility problem please reported it in the issue section.

+If you find a Unix system wher the client doesn't work, please open an Issue to fix it.